matthewrdev/Mimu/README.md

 'append': Prepends 'n_' to the start of the image name (Default).
 'to-word': Converts the number to a word representation.

+--preserve
+When de-duplicating images, specifies which project, 'left' or 'right', should have its images preserved.
+The opposite will have its images deleted.
+Defaults to 'left'

 ----------------------------------------------------------------------------